microsoft/openshift-rhsummit-lab/labDocs/Part0.md

 > @live.com email address, then you probably have a Microsoft Account.
 If you
 > don't have a Microsoft account, go to (https://account.microsoft.com) and sign
 > up for an account there.
+>
+> Few notes:
+> * you can use (almost) ANY email address to create a new Microsoft account, you don't need to get an outlook.com email address unless you want to during the creation process
+> * we recommend using a Microsoft account vs. so-called Organizational account (aka "school or work account") for this lab

 Once you have a Microsoft account, you will need to sign up for Azure.
-To do this, go to (https://azure.microsoft.com/free), select "Start Free", and follow the instructions there.
+If you never had a Free trial account on Azure you can go to (https://azure.microsoft.com/free), select "Start Free", and follow the instructions there.
+For this lab we will be using AzurePass instead of Free Trial.

-### 0.2: Redeeming an Azure Subscription using your Azure Pass (estimated time: 15 minutes)
+### 0.2: Redeeming Azure Pass for an Azure Subscription (estimated time: 15 minutes)
 The Azure Pass is a special code that gives you an Azure subscription very similar to the Azure Free Trial.
 The Azure Pass does NOT require a credit card to redeem.